How to Conduct an AI Readiness Assessment for Your Business

 AI workloads require robust, high-speed networks, reliable uptime, and scalable cloud infrastructure.
 Without these, AI processes can bottleneck or fail to perform in real time.

-4. What tools should be reviewed during an AI readiness assessment?
+4. What tools should you review during an AI readiness assessment?

 Your assessment should include a full inventory of SaaS platforms, cloud services, analytics systems, and integration tools.
 Evaluate how well they support interoperability, scalability, and data governance.